Narthur/ohc-handbook/Section 3.md

 Late registration: Permission to register late must be obtained from the Academic Affairs Committee.
 Students failing to register during the scheduled registration periods will be charged a late registration fee of $50.
 The course load of a late registrant may be reduced according to the amount of class work missed.
 No student may register after two weeks of the semester have elapsed.
 Exceptions may be made for the intensive classes which have not begun prior to the late registration deadline.

+## Grade Reports

+Grade reports are given to students at the end of each semester.
+Students should check their grade reports carefully.
+If a student believes any part of the report is incorrect, he or she has three months to appeal.
+Appeals should be made first to the instructor, and then, as necessary, to the Academic Affairs Committee.
+Only the end-of-semester grades are recorded on the permanent grade transcript.
+Semester grade reports will only be released to students who have regular admission status.

 ## Grading System

 OHC uses the semester system.
 Grade points are awarded for each class that has been passed.
 Grade points for a given class are the product of the grade, on a four-point scale as noted below, and the semester hours earned in the class.
 The key below will help interpret grade reports and evaluate grade-point average (GPA).